HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/07_using_subqueries_in_updates/readme.md

 4. **Nested Queries**: Subqueries can be nested within each other, allowing for complex logic and data retrieval.
 You can have subqueries within subqueries to achieve more intricate data manipulations.

-- Here's a basic example of using a subquery to filter data:
+- Here's a basic example of using a subquery to filter data:-

 ```sql
 UPDATE orders